x27/CFT/HOWTO.md

 Suppose that there are many broadcasts that are encrypted with a key but one of the radio station does not have a key and the broadcast is not encrypted.
 For this purpose, when selecting Encryption Method, the value is "No encrypt".
 You must also select "Non Encrypted" in the Encryption Value field

 ![screenshot](img/man3.png)

+### Unprocessed cases

+There are cases when all parameters of signals coincide but in one case the transmission is encrypted and in the other case it is not.
+Yes, it happens that there is an encrypted signal, but there is no encryption flag and vice versa.
+In general, the current set of parameters does not allow processing such cases.